 When the Inspectors are activated, they will automatically decide which Inspector is best suited to display the selected session's request and response.

-The Live Traffic List uses the following icons to provide additional context for each recorded session:
+The Live Traffic List uses the icons listed below to provide additional context for each recorded session.
+Hover on an icon on an entry in the Live Traffic list to trigger an explanatory tooltip.

 - - Represents a generic successful response.